marcellomontemagno/marcellomontemagno.github.io/_posts/2017-04-04-The-event-loop-and-why-it-could-be-more-convenient-than-thread-based-concurrency.md

 ---
 layout: post
 title: The "event loop" and why it could be more convenient than thread based concurrency
-metaDescription: why node is faster than java, an introduction to the event loop and a brief comparison with thread based concurrency
+metaDescription: why is node faster than java?
+An introduction to the event loop and a brief comparison with thread based concurrency
 category: Javascript
 ---